Call-for-Code/OpenEEW/README.md

 [Earthquake Early Warning (EEW) open source tools by Grillo](https://github.com/openeew).

-This project is maintained in its own organization and is in the process of transitioning to The Linux Foundation.
+This project is maintained in its own organization and is now part of [Code and Response™ with The Linux Foundation](http://thelinuxfoundation.org/projects/code-and-response).